Vasuki-Garg/rgcn-imb-detection/README.md

 ## About the Authors
 **Vasuki Garg** is a PhD student in Industrial and Systems Engineering at NC State University.
 He holds an MS from Politecnico di Milano, Italy and a BEng from the University of Southampton, UK.
 His research applies machine learning and optimization to social impact problems, including human trafficking detection and decision-focused modeling.
 He specializes in graph ML, NLP, and data-driven analytics.

-**Osman Özaltın** is an Associate Professor in Industrial and Systems Engineering at NC State and a member of the Personalized Medicine Faculty Cluster.
+**Osman Y. Özaltın** is an Associate Professor in Industrial and Systems Engineering at NC State and a member of the Personalized Medicine Faculty Cluster.
 He holds MS and PhD degrees from the University of Pittsburgh.
 His research focuses on mathematical programming for personalized medical decisions and illicit supply chains, using methods like integer and bilevel programming.

 **Maria E. Mayorga** is a Professor at NC State specializing in personalized medicine and health systems.
 She earned her MS and PhD from UC Berkeley.
 Her work applies mathematical and stochastic modeling to health care operations, emergency response, and humanitarian logistics.
 She was named an IISE Fellow in 2022.